* Move aims to fight prescription drug abuse epidemic

 WASHINGTON, July 25 (Reuters) - U.S. health regulators should change the prescription guidelines for opioid painkillers to prevent more people abusing the powerful and addictive medicines, urged a group of medical and public health experts.

-Thirty-seven health experts signed a petition to the Food and Drug Administration, asking it to revise the prescription label for opioid painkillers.
+Thirty-seven doctors, researchers and public health officials signed a petition to the Food and Drug Administration, asking it to revise the prescription label for opioid painkillers.
 They want to prohibit use of the drugs for moderate pain, add a maximum daily dose, and only allow patients to take them for up to 90 days unless they are being treated for cancer-related pain.

 Changing the label would not limit how doctors prescribe painkillers.
 But it would stop pharmaceutical companies like Purdue Pharma, Endo Health Solutions Inc and Pfizer Inc from promoting the drugs for non-approved uses.

 Some researchers say aggressive marketing by drug companies has fueled overprescribing of opioids like oxycodone and methadone, synthetic versions of opium that are currently used to treat moderate or severe pain but are also highly addictive.

 Overdose from prescription drugs is now the leading cause of accidental death in the country, eclipsing car crashes and the combined impact of cocaine and heroin.
 The Centers for Disease Control and Prevention says the problem has become an epidemic.